Dril: Other projects

-In addition to his tweets, dril has many visual art side projects and collaborations with other artists. dril has made several animations, including a short film titled COW-BOY and a fictional series about the attempts of South Park co-creator Trey Parker and Green Day drummer Tré Cool to rename the month of April "Treypril/Trépril" and "one policeman's mission to stop them at any cost." dril has expressed interest in creating further animated films, but said he would prefer to work on projects separate from his "dril" identity.
+In addition to his tweets, Dochney has many visual art side projects and collaborations with other artists.
+He has made several animations, including a short film titled COW-BOY and a fictional series about the attempts of South Park co-creator Trey Parker and Green Day drummer Tré Cool to rename the month of April "Treypril/Trépril" and "one policeman's mission to stop them at any cost."
+Dochney has expressed interest in creating further animated films, but said he would prefer to work on projects separate from his "dril" identity.

-Dril worked on Bear Stearns Bravo, an interactive video series that was the sequel to the Horse ebooks Twitter account.
-For the November 2014 issue Paper magazine, which famously featured Kim Kardashian on the cover, dril contributed an article on how to "break the Internet".
-Dril designed the cover of the 2016 vaporwave/funk album Cyber-Vision by Drew Fairweather ("Drew Toothpaste"), best known for the webcomics Toothpaste for Dinner and Married to the Sea.
-Dril wrote for Hiveswap, a 2017 video game based on the webcomic Homestuck.
+Dochney worked on Bear Stearns Bravo, an interactive video series that was the sequel to the Horse ebooks Twitter account.
+He designed the cover of the 2016 vaporwave/funk album Cyber-Vision by Drew Fairweather ("Drew Toothpaste"), best known for the webcomics Toothpaste for Dinner and Married to the Sea.
+Dochney wrote for Hiveswap, a 2017 video game based on the webcomic Homestuck.
 Sweet Bro and Hella Jeff and the Quest for the Missing Spoon, a book based on a story within a story in Homestuck, lists dril as a contributing author and artist alongside Homestuck creator Andrew Hussie and Gunshow author KC Green.
 Dril was one of several artists who contributed illustrations for the card game The Devil's Level, based on the Twitter account da share z0ne.

 In October 2019, dril announced that he and comedian Derek Estevez-Olsen were launching a web series called Truthpoint: Darkweb Rising for Adult Swim.
 The show, a parody of InfoWars, streams from Adult Swim's website on Wednesdays at midnight.
-In the series, dril is depicted wearing a mask.
+In the series, Dochney performs as dril wearing a rubber mask of an old man's face.
 In February 2021, dril, Estevez-Olsen, and collaborator Pierce Campion released the short Virtual Prison as a pilot for a potential series on Adult Swim.

 In February 2021, dril announced that he had begun developing a side-scrolling video game in his spare time, having done all the coding and artwork by himself until that point.
 With the working title copgame, the project "follows the quest of a silent protagonist who stumbles upon the gift of immortality in a dangerous future where Top Influencers and corrupt hollywood guys maintain a cruel grip on society."